top of page

 Today, however, we're talking about the three goat diseases that are discussed the most.

-These are the ones that you'll see pop up on internet forums, in Facebook communities, and that you'll hear about from your goat farming friend down the road.
+These are the ones that you'll see pop up on internet forums, and in Facebook communities, and that you'll hear about from your goat farming friend down the road.

-So, to make sure you're on the same page as your goat veterinarian and can keep your head on straight when the names of these diseases start flying around.
+So, make sure you're on the same page as your goat veterinarian and can keep your head on straight when the names of these diseases start flying around.

 Caprine Arthritis Encephalitis (CAE)